 • Make a donation to the Department American Legion Auxiliary Education fund.

 • Publicize the winners of Auxiliary scholarships.

 3. Support Give 10 to Education, American Education Week and Teachers Appreciation Week.

 • Participate in the “Give 10 to Education” by collecting donations or purchasing items to distribute to schools in multiples of 10.

-• Printable “Give 10 to Education” participation certificates will be available on the Department website for Units.
+• “Give 10 to Education” participation certificates will be available on the Department website for Units to print off.

-• Thank you cards for both American Education Week and Teachers Appreciation week will be on our website for Units to print and distribute.
+• Cards for both American Education Week and Teachers Appreciation Week will be on our website for Units to print and distribute.

 4. Assist and support veterans pursuing higher education.

 • Collaborate with a Student Veterans of America Chapter or other campus student veterans group at colleges and universities in your area.

 • Promote the National American Legion Auxiliary Non-traditional Student Scholarship and the Department Mildred R. Knoles Scholarship.